ChAD Course Roadmap

 Is there an order I should follow in taking ChAD requirements?

 The answer to this question is a little complicated, but it's not rocket science.
-It matters what academic level you are.
-Here are some guidelines that should be helpful.
+It matters what your academic level is.
+Below are some guidelines that should be helpful.

 If you are a freshman or sophomore:

-- Make an appointment to see a deparment advisor as soon as possible.
+- Make an appointment to see a department advisor as soon as possible.
+You will leave your advisement appointment with a one-page summary of all major and GE requirements for the BA in ChAD.

 - Complete all the Core GE requirements.
 If your goal is to complete the subject matter prep curriculum, Plan A, see a department advisor to discuss GE course options.

-- Learn how to run your degree progress report and run it every semester.
+- Learn how to run your degree progress report on MY SJSU and run it every semester.

 - Take these lower division (freshman/sophomore) courses required for the major: